libretro/RetroArch/README.md

 # Binaries

-Latest Windows binaries are currently hosted on my [homepage](http://themaister.net/ssnes.html).
+Latest Windows binaries are currently hosted on my [homepage](http://themaister.net/retroarch.html).

 # Philosophy

-SSNES attempts to be very small and lean, while still having all the useful core features expected from an emulator.
+RetroArch attempts to be very small and lean, while still having all the useful core features expected from an emulator.
 It is used through command-line.

 # Platforms

-SSNES has been ported to the following platforms :
+RetroArch has been ported to the following platforms :

    - PlayStation3
    - Xbox 360 (Libxenon/XeXDK)